Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Introduction

-In the subsequent sections, we present a detailed description of the NJL quark model and the BSR6 hadronic model, along with the interpolation method used to ensure $C^2$ continuity of the EOS.
-We then present the macroscopic properties of neutron stars predicted by our benchmark parameter set and compare these predictions in detail with astronomical observations.
-Following this, we systematically analyze two key parameters of the model---the vector coupling constant $G_V$ and the phase transition endpoint $BU$---to reveal their distinct regulatory mechanisms governing the macroscopic properties of neutron stars.
+In the subsequent sections, we present a detailed description of the NJL quark model and the DDME2 hadronic model, along with the interpolation method used to ensure $C^2$ continuity of the EOS.
+We then systematically analyze the impact of three key model parameters---the vector coupling constant $G_V$, the phase transition endpoint $BU$, and the scalar coupling factor $G_S\Lambda^2$---on the macroscopic properties of neutron stars.
+Through this analysis, we establish a fiducial benchmark set and discuss its consistency with astronomical observations.
 Finally, we summarize the findings of this paper.